CromwellCMS/Cromwell/website/docs/overview/installation.md

 ```

 Open [`http://localhost:4016`](http://localhost:4016) in a web browser to see your web site.
+Open [`http://localhost:4016/admin`](http://localhost:4016/admin) to see admin panel.

-In this example we do not launch a proxy server (Nginx) or a database service, but Cromwell CMS can work without them.
-As well as without any config.
+In this example we do not launch a proxy server (Nginx) or a database service, but Cromwell CMS can work without them as well as without any config.
 The CMS has its Node.js proxy to distribute traffic to API server, Next.js server and admin panel.
 And if there's no config provided CMS will create and use a new SQLite database in ./.cromwell/server/db.sqlite3